ibm-cloud-docs/fortigate-10g/explore-firewalls.md

 These offerings are not managed services.
 When using them, you must understand the shared responsibilities between the client (or their managed services provider) and IBM.
 For more information, refer to [Roles and responsibilities for IBM Cloud gateways and firewalls](/docs/hardware-firewall-shared?topic=hardware-firewall-shared-ga-raci).
 {: important}

-The [Fortinet 10G hardware firewall](/docs/fortigate-10g?topic=fortigate-10g-getting-started) and the [IBM shared hardware firewall](/docs/hardware-firewall-shared?topic=hardware-firewall-shared-getting-started) will reach End of Support (EOS) on 31 December 2026.
+Effective 17 December 2025, IBM Cloud no longer accepts new orders for Fortigate security 10 Gbps and IBM shared hardware firewall.
+Additionally, the [Fortinet 10G hardware firewall](/docs/fortigate-10g?topic=fortigate-10g-getting-started) and the [IBM shared hardware firewall](/docs/hardware-firewall-shared?topic=hardware-firewall-shared-getting-started) will reach End of Support (EOS) on 31 December 2026.
 After this date, they will no longer be supported or available for use on IBM Cloud.
-Effective 17 December 2025, IBM Cloud no longer accepts new orders for Fortigate security 10 Gbps and IBM shared hardware firewall.
 {: attention}

 ## Migration options for Fortigate 10G and IBM shared hardware firewall